JoelJohnThomas/E2E_Project/README.md

 ## End to End  project to predict student scores in exams

-This is a project aimed at developing a prediction tool for student performance in exams based on the dataset sourced from  https://www.kaggle.com/datasets/spscientist/students-performance-in-exams
+This is a project aimed at developing a prediction tool for student performance in exams based on the dataset sourced from  https://www.kaggle.com/datasets/spscientist/students-performance-in-exams.
+Krish naik's [tutorial](https://www.youtube.com/watch?v=1m3CPP-93RI&list=WL&index=3)  has been used in developing this project

 Some of the skills learnt through this project is writing modular and scalable code, coding best practices and deployment skills